erinaceous/linconnect-server/README.md

 **Setup**

 Simply run linconnect-server.py to start the server.
 A notification will display the IP address to be entered into the Android client.
+The server can also be made to run at login the same as any other program.